lerry30/File-Recovery-App/README.md

 # FrankensFile

-A desktop application that recovers files from flash drives or other types of drives.
+A desktop application that <mark>recovers files<mark> from flash drives or other types of drives.
 Implemented a user interface that allows users to select specified file types for recovery.